 You can't request that the assessment be carried out by a particular person or organisation

-You can also request an assessment for a Co-ordinated Support Plan (CSP).
+You can also request an assessment for a CSP.
 This is a legal document which plans the support needed by a child or young person with a high level of need requiring multiple agencies to work together.

 Others who can request an assessment